 - If it is plugged into a USB hub, unplug it and then connect it directly to the USB port on the same computer (ensure it is a powered hub appropriate for high-powered USB devices).

 Did this help?
 If not, try the next solution.

 4. Pair your keyboard through SSP without a passkey

 - After 3 to 5 seconds, a small light on the top of the keyboard will blink green and red alternately.
 This means that the keyboard is discoverable to your device for six minutes.

-- Locate and click on Hardware and Sound
+- Locate and click on Hardware and Sound.

 - Select Add a device.

-- When the keyboard is listed, select it, and follow the instructions to successfully pair your Wedge Keyboard with your computer
+- When the keyboard is listed, select it, and follow the instructions to successfully pair your Wedge Keyboard with your computer.

 5. Resynchronize your keyboard with the receiver

-- Press and release Connect Channel button below the keyboard
+- Press and release Connect Channel button below the keyboard.